naphthalene/quarantine-craft/ansible/README.md

-# Ansible Playbook
+# Ansible Deployment

-This is the playbook to deploy the server to a host over SSH.
+This is the root of all of the ansible code to configure the server.
+Individual components are separated into their own playbooks and can be run individually if needed.

-## Required variables
+## Usage

-These need to be configured by end user
+### Inventory configuration

+Before you run, you'll need to create your inventory file and configure some vars.

 * title